gawashburn/Opener/README.md

 individually.
 That is less than ideal in some cases, as for some actions it might make sense to operate on multiple files simultaneously.

-It may also make more sense to group selected files and apply them by action, rather than by extension.
+It may also make more sense to consolidate selected files and apply them by action, rather than by extension.
 For example if more than one extension is assigned to `core.edit`, we should probably apply all of them together rather than separately.